 Senior Program Director: Julia Floyd-Ventura firstname.lastname@example.org

-The Child Center Residential Treatment Facility (RTF) is a coeducational program in a warm, supportive environment that serves young people ages 12-18 who have had multiple psychiatric hospital placements or have been involved with the juvenile justice system.
+The Child Center Residential Treatment Facility (RTF) is a coeducational program in a warm, supportive environment that serves young people ages 12-18 who have had multiple psychiatric hospital placements or have serious emotional disabilities and involvement with the juvenile justice system.
 It is the only downstate RTF in the state that is a dual NYS Office of Mental Health/Office of Children and Family Services facility.
 We never consider it too late to give young people the help they need, and we are pleased to partner with these two agencies to ensure the young people in our care have the skills and support they need to achieve long-term success.

 Reflecting The Child Center’s dedication to comprehensive care, the RTF is staffed by clinical coordinators, psychiatric providers, a pediatrician, and 24-hour nursing staff, as well as certified teachers, a vice principal, and a principal through a District 75 in-house educational service, under the auspices of NYC Department of Education.
 All supports are individualized and tailored to the needs of the young people.

 - Comprehensive trauma-informed clinical services, including individual, group, and family therapy

 - Creative arts and strengths-based programming, including film, theatre, music, and art

 - Intensive 24/7 caring and compassionate supervision, coaching, skill development and crisis support

 - Quality special education in small class sizes of 8:1:1, taught by certified teachers